mrazomej/phd/src/frontmatter/acknowledgements.md

 embryos.
 These interactions turned into a friendship where Justin treated my family and me unbelievably nicely.
 After Rob, Justin has been the scientist that has influenced my thinking the most.
-His classes, sharp mind, computational skills, unbelievably ethical behavior and his will to share his knowledge set me on the right track from the beginning of my Ph.D., when Justin started a position as a teaching faculty for the Biology division.
+His classes, sharp mind, computational skills, unbelievably ethical behavior, and his will to share his knowledge set me on the right track from the beginning of my Ph.D., when Justin started a position as a teaching faculty for the Biology division.

 As the reader can infer from the context of these acknowledgments, a year at